vvvwo/Intrinsic-Parameterization/README.md

 ### Introduction
 The project is based on two papers:

-Constructing 3D facial hierarchical structure based on surface measurements
+**Lv et al.** Constructing 3D facial hierarchical structure based on surface measurements

-Intrinsic parameterizations of surface meshes.
+**Desbrun et al.** Intrinsic parameterizations of surface meshes.

 our [arXiv tech report](https://arxiv.org/abs/1612.00593), which is going to appear in CVPR 2017.
 We proposed a novel deep net architecture for point clouds (as unordered point sets).
 You can also check our [project webpage](http://stanford.edu/~rqi/pointnet) for a deeper introduction.